heystraightedge/launch/README.md

 Just like the smallest unit of Bitcoin and Ether are satoshis and wei respectively, the smallest unit of STR is an `astr` (atto-STR).
 There are 10^18 `astr` in 1 STR.

+## Claiming tokens

+If you have tokens in the genesis file, and you wish to convert them into a key type that works with wallets, see [this page](./migrate.md)

+## Delegation

+To delegate your STR token to a validator, use the `strcli tx staking delegate` command.
+Validator addresses can be found on any explorer.

 ## Functionality

 Similar to the [Cosmos Hub codebase (Gaia)](https://github.com/cosmos/gaia), the Straightedge blockchain inherits much of its functionality from the [core modules of the cosmos sdk](https://github.com/cosmos/cosmos-sdk/tree/master/x).
 It uses the standard bank, staking, slashing, governance, upgrade, and crisis modules of the Cosmos SDK.